Transformosa/bimU.io.Docs/docs/developer/getting-started.md

 <div id="viewer" style="width:1000px;height:500px;background-color: black;border: 5px solid black;"></div>
 ```

 Firstly, a Viewer object must be initialised with proper configuration.
 A model can then be loaded by supplying model configuration and callback functions to the loadModel method.
+The methods exposed by the Viewer object provide all functionality.
 ``` javascript
 let onPorgress = (e) => console.log(e); // Callback that reports model loading progress.
 let onLoaded = (e) => console.log(e); // Callback when model is fully loaded.